claint76/inivation-docs/Software user guides/User_guide_-_libcaer.md

 ### Automated Installation

-We provide packages for the Linux distributions Fedora, Gentoo and Ubuntu, as well as for MacOS X via Homebrew.
+We provide full development packages for the Linux distributions Arch, Fedora, Gentoo and Ubuntu, as well as for MacOS X via Homebrew.

+#### Arch Linux

+You can find libcaer in the AUR repository.
+We also offer a libcaer-git package that builds from the latest Git master automatically.

 #### Fedora Linux